Treatment guidelines recommend that patients receive treatment if they have any of the following:

 Corticosteroids are effective treatments for 50 - 80% of individuals with either acute or chronic ITP.
 Even with a reduction or discontinuation of corticosteroid treatment, remission can be maintained.

 Anti-D immunoglobulin, administered intravenously, may be an effective treatment for Rh-positive children or adults diagnosed with acute or chronic ITP.
 Anti-D immunoglobulin forms red blood cell complexes that block the destruction of platelets.
-This treatment cannot be used for patients who are Rh-negative or who have undergone a splenectomy.
+Although the mechanism of anti-D treatment is not yet fully discovered, the most likely scenario is that competitive inhibition and blockade of the mononuclear phagocytic system occurs by sensitized red blood cells within the spleen.
+Stated another way, anti-D treatment may down-regulate splenic macrophages and prevent increased platelet sequestration.
+This treatment cannot be used for patients who have undergone a splenectomy.

-When a patient is refractory to the above treatments, other treatment possibilities include thrombopoietic drugs to stimulate the megakaryoblast or Rituximab, a treatment that targets CD 20-positive B-cells.
+When a patient is refractory to the above treatments, other treatment possibilities include thrombopoietic drugs to stimulate the megakaryoblast or Rituximab, a treatment that targets CD 20-positive B-cells and reduces platelet autoantibody production.

 Splenectomy may be a last resort treatment for chronic ITP sufferers if their platelet counts are below 30 x 109/ L or if symptoms warrant it.
 In ITP, antibodies develop that coat the platelets.
 The spleen produces macrophages whose Fc receptors recognize and destroy these antibody-coated platelets.
 Removing the spleen would decrease platelet destruction, but it is a last resort since the immunologic function of the spleen would also be lost.